 For the sake of brevity, I’ve employed IATA airline/airport codes in place of full names (e.g., “CX” instead of “Cathay Pacific”; “HKG” instead of “Hong Kong International Airport”).

 IMPORTANT!
 This report does NOT reflect the significant changes to airport operations brought about in response to the ongoing global health emergency.
-For example, as of this writing, it’s not even possible to transit through HKG (although a gradual resumption of transit services is scheduled from 1st June 2020).
+For example, there are now major restrictions and additional documentary requirements for many travellers transiting through HKG (consult the airport’s official website for details).
 Whilst many of these changes are temporary, some might eventually become a permanent part of the HKG experience as we all transition into a “new normal”.
 Over and above the usual cautionary note about possible changes to schedules, facilities, etc., it is vitally important to keep abreast of current developments by referring to HKG’s website and other official sources.

 Part 1: Flying into HKG